 So, based on the above formula, the ROE for Mueller Water Products is:

-A Side By Side comparison of Mueller Water Products' Earnings Growth And 14% ROE
+Mueller Water Products' Earnings Growth And 12% ROE

-As a next step, we compared Mueller Water Products' net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 10%.
+As a next step, we compared Mueller Water Products' net income growth with the industry and were disappointed to see that the company's growth is lower than the industry average growth of 8.6% in the same period.

 Is Mueller Water Products Efficiently Re-investing Its Profits?